 It might take you a few tries to land on something that actually brings in new clients and people are actually downloading, that’s okay.
 Don’t get stuck on the first thing being perfect.

 4. I need help finding my ideal client and getting them to actually follow and connect with me.

-This is something I go really deep into in my course, The Organized Photographer.
-You can get on the waitlist if you’re interested.
+This is something I go really deep into in my course, The Aligned Photographer.
+Check out details HERE if you want to learn more.
 However, here’s what I want you to know.
 When finding your ideal client you need to narrow in to a very small description.

 What are they interested in?
 What zip code do they live in?
 What’s their income bracket.
 Based on your pricing, can they afford you or not?
 What kind of clothing do they show up to your session in?
 What are their personalities like?
 Are they super touchy, feely, or are they outdoorsy?
 What’s their jam?
 Where are they eating out?
 Where are they shopping?
 What coffee shops are they going to?
 You need to really get into their head so that you can find them.